McLargo/python-lessons/CONTRIBUTING.md

 # <Lesson name>

 - Level: <Beginner, Intermediate, Advanced>
-- Topics: <List of topics covered in the lesson>
+- Topics: <List of topics/concepts to cover in the lesson>
 - Description: <Briefly describe the purpose of the lesson and your motivation>
 - Time: <Estimated time to complete the lesson>
 - References: <List of references, if any>